-This is me performing a V02 max test for a study I am participating in.
-It’s not often that I qualify for studies as we often study older adults.
-I will be having my first 4 muscle biopsies in December.
-It’s very exciting to be on the other side of research for a change :)
+This is me performing a V02 max test (the maximum rate of oxygen consumption as measured during incremental exercise) for a study I am participating in.
+It’s not often that I qualify for studies as we often conduct studies with older adults.
+The next step will be having my first 4 muscle biopsies done.
+It’s very exciting to be on the other side of research as well :)

 In March, there was a Spin-a-thon at the Pulse.
 A fellow spin instructor, mentor and the upcoming Dean of Science, Maureen MacDonald, sponsored her whole lab to attend my spin class that was called “FUNtervals.”
 My class was interval based, where the workout alternated periods of high-intensity exercise with low-intensity recovery periods.
 The name of my class was taken from a study by a colleague looking at interval training in children.

 For the past 2 months, I have been spending most of my time studying for my comprehensive exams.
 The format for these exams varies by department but are standard for the completion of a PhD at McMaster.
 In the Department of Kinesiology, they involve an overarching topic that is an arm's length correlation to my PhD, as well as, 3 subtopics for which I am assigned readings.
 It is my responsibility to understand and integrate my assigned readings, and any additional information about the topic.
 The process culminates in a written and oral exam.
 The whole process is 9 weeks and is typically done halfway through one's PhD.

 As this month wraps up

 Over the course of this year, I have been growing my hair long.
 Once I finish my comprehensive exams, and my schedule frees up more, my colleague and I are planning to cut our hair and donate it to the Canadian Cancer Society.

 I'm also looking forward to attending a week program at Concordia University in Montreal that will focus on research involving physical activity and aging.

 I want to continually invest in my passion!